Dreaming of a Composite Slate Roof … on a Bargain Mansion!

 “Having a garage makes all the difference when it comes to resale,” says Day.
 “We estimated that it adds $50,000 to the price of the home.
 Even more importantly, it was an essential element that brought this 108-year-old home into the 21st century.

-“The continuity that flows between the home and the garage is strengthened visually by the Bellaforté roof and exterior products.
+“The continuity that flows between the home and the garage is strengthened visually by the DaVinci roof.
 This home has historical charm married with contemporary style — all in a prestigious Kansas City neighborhood.”

 Watch on TV